marikgoldstein/marikgoldstein.github.io/index.markdown

 ## News

-- some work on causal off-policy estimation w/ policies defined by jump processes, accepted to ICLR 2025!
+- [Time After Time: Deep-Q Effect Estimation for Interventions on When and What to do ](https://arxiv.org/abs/2503.15890) at ICLR 2025 (causal off-policy estimation w/ policies defined by jump processes)

 <!--
 - talk @ Meta FAIR team